michael bosworth

 Transference

-Cracked and broken for years, the loose marble squares that made up the floos of the Albright-Knox Art Gallery in Buffalo, NY produced tones whenever a visitor would step on them.
-Within the large interior spaces those notes for decades had become a part of the experience of visiting the gallery.
+The Albright-Knox Art Gallery had marble floors in the original 1905 building designed by Edward B. Green and James G. Wicks.
+Cracked and broken for years, the loose marble squares produced tones whenever a visitor would step on them.
+For decades, within the large interior spaces those notes had become a part of visiting the gallery.
 The random creation of the musical stones turned each room into a unique instrument and with the layout of every new exhibition a score was unintentionally created.
+Art galleries are not clean-rooms or seamless voids.
+When and where a viewer encounters an artwork cannot be separated from the experience.
+Sound is part of the environment and the viewers artworks are viewed and within these spaces

 In 2019 the gallery was closed to the public for a multi-year renovation, expansion, and construction of new buildings.
 The floors have been replaced and the sounds are no longer part of this environment.
-Now my hope is that these recorded tones can be brought back into the space as ghosts of the museum’s former existence.
+Now these recorded tones are disembodied ghosts of the museum’s former existence.
+For those of use who visited the Albright-Knox during this period, the tones may trigger a memory or connect to a subconscious element.

 The tones can be downloaded for free by clocking on the icon below.